 Sets the transparency of color you apply.
 As you paint over an area, the opacity does not exceed the set level no matter how many times you move the pointer over the area, until you release the mouse button.
 If you stroke over the area again, you apply additional color, equivalent to the set opacity.
 Opacity of 100 percent is opaque.

 Sets the rate at which color is applied as you move the pointer over an area.
-As you paint over an area, keeping the mouse button down, the amount of color builds up based on the flow rate, up to the opacity setting.
+As you paint over an area, while holding down the mouse button, the amount of color builds up based on the flow rate, up to the opacity setting.
 For example, if you set the opacity to 33% and the flow to 33%, each time you move over an area, its color moves 33% toward the brush color.
 The total will not exceed 33% opacity unless you release the mouse button and stroke over the area again.

 Press a single number key to set a tool’s opacity in multiples of 10% (pressing 1 sets it to 10%; pressing 0 sets it to 100%).
 Press two number keys to set a specific opacity.
 To set Flow, press Shift and number keys.